Longshore and Harbor Workers' Compensation Act

 The LHWCA is administered by the Division of Longshore and Harbor Workers' Compensation, a division of the Office of Workers' Compensation Programs of the United States Department of Labor.
 Actual coverage for the Longshore and Harbor Worker's Compensation Act is most commonly purchased through private insurance companies that are approved to sell and administer such coverage by the United States Department of Labor.
-These insurance companies are accessed by insurance brokers and not directly by the covered companies.
-One such insurance Broker is Longshoremaninsurance.com.